 Electives

-Note: No more than 3 credits of Lifestyle, Sport, and Physical Activity (LSPA) courses may count toward the 124 credits required for the bachelor's degree.
+No more than 3 credits of Lifestyle, Sport, and Physical Activity (LSPA) courses can be counted toward the 120 credits required for the bachelor's degree.
+LSPA courses count as general electives.

 Exercise science guided electives

-The courses listed below have been identified as highly relevant to the BS with a major in exercise science curriculum.
+The courses listed below have been identified as highly relevant to the BS in exercise science curriculum.
+Guided elective courses must be selected from this list.
+Courses on this list also can be used as general electives.

 Anthropology